 Tiree is losing the Barra link on 10 and 17 October so that the vessel can be deployed to Colonsay

 Stephen Wood is the new CalMac Regional Manager.
-JMC had met him.
+JMC & GM have met him.

 There have been a few examples of travellers being unable to get onto the ferry at short notice at weekends